13 Last-Minute E-Commerce Tips for Cyber Week in 2023

 12 – Combat Cart Abandonment

-Also, customized email reminders of items a shopper may have browsed but not purchased go a long way to maximizing your sales.
+Also, customized email reminders of items a shopper may have browsed but not purchased go a long way to maximize your sales.

 13 – Fine-Tune Your Content Strategy